FREQUENTLY ASKED QUESTIONS

 Each trip group will have two ALIVE Outdoors Instructors.
 Between the instructor team, each trip will have a qualified Wilderness First Responder (80 hour first aid certification specific to wilderness contexts) as well as an instructor certified in water rescue.
 The instructor team is fun, enthusiastic and dedicated to helping your student experience personal growth in a caring and enriching learning environment.

-Prior to your students wilderness canoe trip, all parent/guardian(s) will receive a paperwork package outlining all necessary information for the trip, which includes our medical form.
+Prior to your students wilderness canoe trip, all parent/guardian(s) will receive a paperwork package outlining all necessary information for the trip, which includes our Health Information Form.
 Please list and explain all allergies and medication your student will bring to the program on this form.
 We work hard to accommodate student’s needs.
 If we cannot accommodate a dietary requirement or medical condition we will contact you directly to make arrangements.

 All trip groups carry a satellite phone that they can use to communicate with a Director in the case of an emergency at any point throughout the trip.
 An ALIVE Director is dedicated to carrying the emergency phone 24/7 while groups are in the wilderness.